bananasss00/Comfyui-Comfizen/readme.md

 # ComfyUI API Prompt Client

-**ComfyUI API Prompt Client** is a powerful Windows desktop application that revolutionizes the way you interact with ComfyUI.
+**Comfizen** is a powerful Windows desktop application that revolutionizes the way you interact with ComfyUI.
 It allows you to transform any complex `API Workflow` into a simple, intuitive, and fully customizable user interface.

 Forget about constantly navigating a tangled node graph.
 Extract only the most essential parameters—prompts, models, seeds, sampler settings—into convenient groups, add sliders and dropdowns, and work with your generations like a professional tool.